Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain: Online Methods

 Our proposed sparse coding method formulates RF recovery as a supervised learning problem.
 Specifically, given the responses of mLocalCurv cells and Macaque V4 responses to a stimuli set, we seek a sparse combination of curvature components across the RF that can explain observed responses by mininizing the following objective function:

 where $R_t$ is the Macaque V4 response to stimulus $t$ and $\tau$ is the number of stimuli in the training set.
+This objective function, known as the elastic net model, combines L1 and L2 penalties to ensure a sparse representation with regularized learned weights.
 In this equation, $D_t$ is the part-based vector whose elements signal presence/absence of a shape part at a particular position within the RF and $\gamma$ is the sparse code vector that specifies the weight of each curvature component contributing to responses.
 The sign of each element in $\gamma$ determines facilitatory versus inhibitory contribution.
-The trade-off between sparsity and the error term is enforced through $\lambda$. $\mathbf{V}$ denotes the parameters of a set of Gaussian kernels that filter mLocalCurv maps to give rise to elements of the part-based vector $D_t$.
+The trade-off between L1/L2 norms and the error term is enforced through $\alpha$. $\rho$ determines the balance between L1 and L2 norms.
+Both $\alpha$ and $\rho$ are set with cross-validation.

+The part-based vector $D_t$ is obtained by a set of Gaussian kernels that filter mLocalCurv maps.
 In particular, to account for a variety of shape part positions, a 3$\times$3 grid over the RF filters each mLocalCurv map.
 Each cell of this grid encompasses a Gaussian kernel.
 The parameters of each Gaussian characterize the position and extent of a particular curvature component within a cell.
 Putting these together, $d_t(i)$, the $i$-th element of $D_t$, is computed as: